 Common Name: Albardine

-Lygeum spartum is a Perennial up to 0.45 metres tall.
+Lygeum spartum is a perennial plant that can grow up to 0.45 metres tall.

 Europe - Mediterranean.